Support for Young Carers

 Young people in wetsuits

-We provided regular Breaks from Caring activities during school holidays and work with schools and other local providers to provide some term-time activities as well.
+• we provide regular breaks from caring activities during school holidays and work with schools and other local providers to provide some term-time activities as well.

 Young Carers from East Lothian attend the annual Scottish Young Carers Festival.
-We are planning to attend this 3 day event again in August 2023.
+We are planning to return in 2024.

 Support with finances